aseglorstw/aseglorstw/README.md

 - 👋 Hi, I’m @aseglorstw
 - I'm from Ufa, Russia
-- I am currently studying at Faculty of Electrical Engineering at CTU in Prague
+- I am studying at Faculty of Electrical Engineering at CTU in Prague